ryantaplin/docker-read-write-servlet/README.md

 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.
 ```

-4. Update your properties files to match appropriately; if your

 # TODO - Write Servlet
 - ~~Apply database write mechanism to application.~~